polsys/ennemi/docs/what-is-entropy.md

 Instead, `ennemi` uses a more reliable method.
 It uses nearest-neighbor estimation of entropy, adapted for MI by [Kraskov et al. (2004)](https://link.aps.org/doi/10.1103/PhysRevE.69.066138).
+This method has just one parameter, and moreover its effect is usually very small.

+### Technical details
 The idea is to, for each point:

 1. Find the distance to the $k$'th closest neighbor.